I just finished reading an excellent book called The Lifestyle Blueprint.

 - Past mistakes are too severe.
 If you did serious prison time, you’re going to playing the game from behind and it takes so much energy to recover because of how many obstacles you’ll face.

 - Weight of responsibility.
 The older you get, the more things you’re responsible for.
-Even if you don’t have kids, you’ve now got to cover your living expenses, social life, and “ego investments.”
+Even if you don’t have kids, you have to cover your living expenses, social life, and “ego investments.”

 - Ego investments.
 To make real moves and progress after a certain point requires a sharp pivot in life trajectory that often comes with an apparent downgrade and regression in lifestyle.
 People’s ego and image refuse to do this.